StevenBontius/Cyclistic/process.md

 * Converted started_at en ended_at to date time with as_datetime()
 * Calculated the ride duration ride_duration_min with difftime()
 * Converted ride_duration_min to numeric data type
-* Calculated the distance between start and end station with distHaversine()

 ## Data calculations
 * Calculated the day of the week and stored in column week_day_started
 * Calculated the hour when the ride started and stored in hour_started
+* Calculated whether it is weekend and stored boolean in column weekend
+* Calculated the distance between start and end station with distHaversine() and stored in column distance_between_stations_km

 ## Data cleaning remarks
 * Removed the bike rides with a with negative and zero time duration (removed 523 obs)